 II.
-The Lawyer's Code of Professional Responsibility
+The Rules of Professional Conduct

-The primary standard for measuring attorney misconduct is The Lawyer's Code of Professional Responsibility adopted by the New York State Bar Association.
-The Code is comprised of three interrelated parts: Canons, defined as general concepts or axiomatic norms; Ethical Considerations (ECs), defined as aspirational in character; and Disciplinary Rules (DRs), that are mandatory in character and state the minimum level of conduct below which no lawyer can fall without being subject to disciplinary action.
-These DRs have been formally adopted by each of the four Appellate Divisions as court rules (22 NYCRR part 1200).
-While other codes and published standards may offer guidance (e.g., ABA Model Rules, ABA Standards Relating to the Defense Functions, etc.), they do not supersede the DRs that are binding upon all licensed attorneys who practice in New York.
+Effective April 1, 2009, the primary standard for measuring attorney misconduct is the Rules of Professional Conduct which have been formally adopted by each of the four Appellate Divisions as court rules (22 NYCRR part 1200, hereinafter cited as RPC #.#).
+While other codes and published standards may offer guidance (e.g., ABA Model Rules, ABA Standards Relating to the Defense Functions, etc.), they do not supersede the Rules that are binding upon all licensed attorneys who practice in New York.
+The newly enacted Rules follow the standardized format of the ABA Model Rules, but many of the substantive provisions are unique to New York.
+The Rules of Professional Conduct are available at www.nycourts.gov/rules/jointappellate/.